Understanding Your Bill

 If you are on our Budget Billing Plan, a detailed account of your personal plan is in a box at the left center portion of the bill.

-This charge covers the costs of providing your service, including meter-reading, billing, and maintenance of electric and water lines and meters on your premises.
-As these basic service charges cover fixed costs, they will be billed to you whether or not you consume any electricity or water.
+This charge covers the costs of providing your service, including meter reading, billing and maintenance of service lines, and meters on your premises.
+The basic service charges will be billed to you whether or not you have consumption.

 Purchased Power Adjustment

-This charge or credit reflects differences in the monthly wholesale cost of our purchased power.
+This charge reflects differences in the monthly wholesale cost of our purchased power.
 It includes fixed, variable, and fuel costs.

-This abbreviation stands for 100 cubic feet, the standard measure of water quantity.
+This abbreviation stands for a cubic foot, the standard measure of water quantity.

-Commercial class customers are required by the State of Connecticut to pay sales tax on the electric portion of their bill.
+Commercial class customers are required by the State of Connecticut to pay sales tax on the electric portion of their bill over $150.00.